What is a Home Health Aide?

 Home Health Aide Job Outlook

-In the United States, there were 911,500 jobs for Home Health Aide in 2016.
+In 2016, there was an estimated number of 911,500 jobs in the United States for Home Health Aide.
 New jobs are being produced at a rate of 47.3% which is above the national average.
 The Bureau of Labor Statistics predicts 431,200 new jobs for Home Health Aide by 2026.
 The BLS estimates 168,600 yearly job openings in this field.

 The states with the most job growth for Home Health Aide are Arizona, District of Columbia, and New York.
 Watch out if you plan on working in Maine, South Dakota, or North Carolina.
 These states have the worst job growth for this type of profession.